 - Department Deadline: Friday, February 24, 2017 at 9:00AM

 The Rutgers Center for Historical Analysis (RCHA) provides Fellowships for graduate students and faculty.
 Graduate fellows will participate in ongoing meetings and events at the Center and will have access to all of its services.
 They are also expected to attend weekly seminars and occasional lectures and/or conferences.

 - Requirements: Application, 3-4 page description of project, CV, and contact information for 3 references (for student applicants).

 - Deadline: TBA (Submit applications directly to RCHA.)

 This award is for teaching and graduate assistants to help fund activities associated with academic progress.
 This may include summer support, research, and travel to conferences.

-- Requirements: Completed application form, CV may be included.
-However, the entire application cannot exceed six pages.
+- Requirements: Completed application form.
+CV may be included, but the entire application cannot exceed four pages.

 - Deadline: Monday, April 3, 2017 at 9:00AM